A-Fayez/halan/README.md

 - [k3d](https://rancher.com/docs/k3s/latest/en/installation/)

 - API built docker image.
 In this demo I've built the api image and pushed it to Docker Hub.
-  If you want to build your image from scratch and use it instead either from a private registr or a local one, from the project root directory, simply run:
+  If you want to build your image from scratch and use it instead either from a private registry or a local one, from the project root directory, simply run:

 ```bash